ooni/ooni.org/content/post/venezuela-internet-censorship.md

 The lack of measurements between 6th to 20th June 2018 prevents us from determining the exact date when Tor first got blocked.
-It’s worth noting though that the blocking probably started on 20th June 2018, since that’s when local civil society group, [Venezuela Inteligente](http://veinteligente.org/) (who’s been monitoring internet censorship in Venezuela over the last years), first [reported](https://twitter.com/vesinfiltro/status/1009595373462151173) on it.
+It’s worth noting though that the blocking probably started on 20th June 2018, since that’s when local civil society group, [Conexión Segura y Libre](https://conexionsegura.org/) (who’s been monitoring internet censorship in Venezuela over the last years), first [reported](https://twitter.com/vesinfiltro/status/1009595373462151173) on it.